unicode-org/cldr/docs/ldml/tr35-personNames.md

 > Raymond J. Johnson

-The “prefix” field is empty, and so both it and the space that follows it are omitted from the output, according to rule 1 above.
+The “title” field is empty, and so both it and the space that follows it are omitted from the output, according to rule 1 above.

-The “suffix” field is also empty, so it and both the comma and the space that precede it are omitted from the output, according to rule 2 above.
+The “generation” field is also empty, so it and both the comma and the space that precede it are omitted from the output, according to rule 2 above.

 #### 6.6.2 <a name="examples-for-rule-3-and-the-interaction-between-the-rules" href="#examples-for-rule-3-and-the-interaction-between-the-rules">Examples for rule 3 and the interaction between the rules</a>